-We came, we saw, we drank beer in the morning.
+It was only last year that we came, we saw, and drank beer in the morning.

-Morning is relative, though, especially at Walt Disney World.
+What we discovered — and by we, we mean the aforementioned dads in italics above — is that morning is relative, especially at Walt Disney World.
 Especially within the dozen acres of Disney’s Animal Kingdom now known as the alien moon of Pandora, where it was perhaps after 5 p.m.

-Therefore it was acceptable for a rollicking band of Traveling Dads to belly up to Pongu Pongu (how the Na’vi of James Cameron’s “Avatar” say “Party Party”) and tipple as we and other members of the worldwide media previewed Pandora — The World of Avatar, days before its grand opening on May 27.
+Therefore it was (and still is) acceptable for a rollicking band of Traveling Dads to belly up to Pongu Pongu (how the Na’vi of James Cameron’s “Avatar” say “Party Party”) and tipple as we and other members of the worldwide media did when we previewed Pandora — The World of Avatar, days before its grand opening on May 27, 2017.

-If you want to get your pongu on at Pandora, let this Traveling Dad team coverage be your guide.
+So if you want to get your pongu on at Pandora, let this Traveling Dad team coverage continue to be your guide.

 Herein we give our first impressions of the land itself, imagineered within the Valley of Mo’ara.
+As well as our second impressions.
+During my week at Walt Disney World my family and I — including my wife, tween son and two teen daughters — made two separate visits to Disney’s Animal Kingdom, primarily to experience Pandora.
 We review Pandora’s two main attractions “Flight of Passage” and “Na’vi River Journey,” which we rode again and again.

 We let you know what to expect at Satu’li Canteen as well as the Windtraders gift shop.
-And we prove that TDADs can dispense travel information while drinking green beer.
+And we prove that Traveling Dads can dispense travel information while drinking green beer.

 How to Navigate Pandora